Joelius300/dviz_hslu/REPORT.md

   - These are not used apparently: 3,5,7
   - "Lid open" (Tür geöffnet) exists according to the manual but the phase doesn't actually change when the lid is opened; can be fully replaced by DI_2
   - "Gluterhaltung" and "Übertemperatur" I don't know but they're probably not in the data either.
-- aussen: Temperature of sensor outside the house in °C (important note: sensor must not be reachable by the sun)
-- vorlauf_hk1_ist: Current temperature of water just leaving the furnance or buffer to go to heating circuit 1 (radiators)
-- vorlauf_hk1_soll: ditto but target value instead of current value
-- betriebsphase_hk1: Phase of heating circuit 1 (radiators) (needs more analysis)
-- vorlauf_hk2_ist: See hk1 but for heating circuit 2 (underfloor heating)
-- vorlauf_hk2_soll: ditto
-- betriebsphase_hk2: ditto
 - boiler_1: Temperature of water inside boiler in °C (top)
-- di_2: True=Primary lid closed, False=Primary lid open (the primary lid is where the wood is put in)
-- a_w_0: Motor of secondary air lid (True=lid open)
-- a_w_1: Motor of primary air lid (True=lid open)
-- a_phase_0: Smoke suction fan (True=on) (Saugzuggebläse)

 ## Target audience